As of Friday, March 19th:

-Since our last update in October, the administration and staff at St. Bernard’s have continued to monitor closely all developments related to the Coronavirus (COVID-19) situation.
-It is clear that our nation continues to be afflicted by this virus, and that the situation continues to affect how St. Bernard’s will teach its students.
+Since our last update in January, the administration and staff at St. Bernard’s have continued to monitor closely all developments related to the Coronavirus (COVID-19) situation.
+Although our nation is still afflicted by this virus as this Spring semester progresses, St. Bernard’s will be adjusting our response to COVID after the completion of this semester: courses will continue to use Zoom videoconferencing for instruction but will also offer in-person attendance where this is possible for Summer Sessions I and II.
 Specifically:

 The entirety of our president's letter detailing our plan during this time can be read here.